bot-app/trading/docs/docker_quickstart.md

 Advanced users may edit the docker-compose file further to include all possible options or arguments.

-All freqtrade arguments will be available by running `docker compose run --rm freqtrade <command> <optional arguments>`.
+All trading arguments will be available by running `docker compose run --rm trading <command> <optional arguments>`.

 !!!
 Warning "`docker compose` for trade commands"
-    Trade commands (`freqtrade trade <...>`) should not be ran via `docker compose run` - but should use `docker compose up -d` instead.
+    Trade commands (`trading trade <...>`) should not be ran via `docker compose run` - but should use `docker compose up -d` instead.
     This makes sure that the container is properly started (including port forwardings) and will make sure that the container will restart after a system reboot.
     If you intend to use freqUI, please also ensure to adjust the [configuration accordingly](rest-api.md#configuration-with-docker), otherwise the UI will not be available.

 !!!
 Note "`docker compose run --rm`"
-    Including `--rm` will remove the container after completion, and is highly recommended for all modes except trading mode (running with `freqtrade trade` command).
+    Including `--rm` will remove the container after completion, and is highly recommended for all modes except trading mode (running with `trading trade` command).

 ???
 Note "Using docker without docker compose"
     "`docker compose run --rm`" will require a compose file to be provided.
-    Some freqtrade commands that don't require authentication such as `list-pairs` can be run with "`docker run --rm`" instead.
+    Some trading commands that don't require authentication such as `list-pairs` can be run with "`docker run --rm`" instead.
-    For example `docker run --rm freqtradeorg/freqtrade:stable list-pairs --exchange binance --quote BTC --print-json`.
+    For example `docker run --rm tradingorg/trading:stable list-pairs --exchange binance --quote BTC --print-json`.
     This can be useful for fetching exchange information to add to your `config.json` without affecting your running containers.

 #### Example: Download data with docker